HegemanLab/vkmz/README.md

 # vkmz v1.4dev0

 vkmz predicts molecular formulas by searching a known mass-formula dictionary for a feature observed by a mass spectrometer.
-Elemental ratios forpredicted-features are calculated to create the carbon-to-oxygen and carbon-to-hydrogen axis of a van Krevelen Diagram (VKD).
-VKD's are a convenient visualization tool for briefly conveying the constituence of a complex MS mixture (e.g., untargetted plant metabolomics).
+Elemental ratios for predicted-features are calculated to create the carbon-to-oxygen and carbon-to-hydrogen axis of a van Krevelen Diagram (VKD).
+VKD's are a convenient visualization tool for briefly conveying the constituents of a complex MS mixture (e.g., untargeted plant metabolomics).
 As output predicted-feature are saved to a tabular file, an interactive VKD web page, and other optional formats.